maurizuki/O2/README.md

 In order to start to use O2 - after installing it on your computer - see the examples in the *Examples* directory:

-- __AddressBook.o2__ shows how to use the *rules* of type *E-mail address*, *Highlight*, *Internet link*, *Recurrence* to organize contact informations and recurrences of your relatives, friends, co-workers.
+- **AddressBook.o2** shows how to use the *rules* of type *E-mail address*, *Highlight*, *Internet link*, *Recurrence* to organize contact informations and recurrences of your relatives, friends, co-workers.
 The example also shows how to use the *relations* to connect husbands with wives, brothers with sisters, companies with employees.
-- __PasswordWallet.o2__ shows how to use the *rule* of type *Password* to create a safe place to store the credentials of your accounts.
+- **PasswordWallet.o2** shows how to use the *rule* of type *Password* to create a safe place to store the credentials of your accounts.
 The password to open the file is *password*.

-### System requirements
+> [!IMPORTANT]

-To work properly, O2 needs Microsoft Edge WebView2 Runtime.
+> To work properly, O2 needs *Microsoft Edge WebView2 Runtime*.
 If it is not already installed, download it from the official [webpage](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) (the evergreen version is recommended).

 ### Install with Windows Package Manager